XML RSS

 Homesickness is a longing to be near your sources of happiness

 Homesickness is such a common part of being human that people have experienced it since ancient times.
-Homesickness is a longing in your heart.
 From the Jews in exile in the Bible to military personnel today, this problem has tracked mankind through the ages.
-We may be more sophisticated in the 21st century, but we can't deny the needs of the human heart.
+We may be more sophisticated in the 21st century, but we can't deny the needs of the human heart

 Scientists came up with an interesting theory several years ago.
 They believe the brain imprints familiar images, sounds, and even smells, collecting them in a kind of "mental scrapbook."